hiromataba/Blog-App/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+In order to get a local copy up and running follow these simple example steps.

 ### Prerequisite